 3. Brand elevation

 Outside of benefiting the bottom line and being responsible inhabitants of the earth, almost a third of businesses surveyed cite brand elevation as a motivating factor in the decision to invest in solar technology.

 Why?
 Because it sends a powerful message.
 It says, “We’re committed to renewable energy and we care about the environment.”
 This can foster an immeasurable sense of intimacy with potential customers, existing customers and prospective employees.
-Who doesn’t want to buy from and/or work for a company that puts equal emphasis on giving back, in this instance, to our planet and its future residents?
+Who doesn’t want to buy from and/or work for a company that puts emphasis on giving back to our planet and its future residents?

 All in all, no matter why organizations consider a full-scale solar installation, the potential benefits remain the same: